 1. Pasir Panjang Beach

 Long Sand Beach (Pantai Pasir Panjang) is Labengki’s longest beach, hence the name.
 It’s a perfect stretch of white sand with a palm forest and calm blue water.
 This might just be the best Indonesia beach!

-More info: Labengki Island
+Read More: Labengki Island

 2. Pasir Merah Beach